 A computer is a necessity.
 (Teach them to type when they are about 8 years old.)

 library card - lots of good stuff in the library and

-to watch educational shows and listen to good music
+watch educational shows and listen to good music

 nice, comfy sofa to snuggle up with your kids while you

 kids usually want privacy.
 A well-lit desk in their room

 of bookshelves for all those great books you are going